rage-js/core/README.md

 ### No Interval

-This method is literally the opposite version of the [Push After Interval]
+This method is literally the opposite version of the [Push After Interval](#push-after-interval) where you clone the cloud database in the application start and push the local data back to the cloud on the application end.
+But this method only does that, it just fetch on start and push back on end.

 # How it works?